JahuUK/sswt/README.md

 # Weight and Calorie Tracker

 ## Overview
 The Weight and Calorie Tracker application is a simple, user-friendly web app designed to help individuals monitor their weight and calorie intake over time.
-By providing tools to log data and visualize trends, this app empowers users to stay on top of their health and wellness goals.
+By providing tools to log data and visualize trends, built initially so I could keep track of my own calorie intake and weight loss...
+I decided to expand the access of this out to GitHub in case anybody wants to use something similar.
+Currently the 'production' environment for this is located at https://wt.jahu.uk.

 ## Features
 - **Weight Tracker**: Log and view weight entries over time.